With a Forest Carbon woodland two groups of people benefit: your organisation, and the rest of the world. That's everyone.

 • Enhancement of your company's staff awareness of the need for change towards low-carbon practices.
 (This has been shown to have a real impact on staff attitudes towards economies in travel, transport and energy.)

 • Improved corporate pride and reputation: Customers and others like to see good CSR and so do staff: the best talent wants to work for the most responsible organisations.
-Our clients find that their staff respond enthusiastically to their tree-planting projects, many taking an active interest.
+Our partners find that their staff respond enthusiastically to their tree-planting projects, many taking an active interest.

 What everyone else gets with your Forest Carbon woodland

 The publication of the Forestry Commission’s Read Report at the end of 2009 affirmed the importance of UK forests to the general health of our environment.
 Referring in particular to a tree's ability to sequester CO2 the report states that, “forestry can make a significant and cost-effective contribution to meeting the UK’s challenging emissions reduction targets.”
-A 200% increase in the rate of planting in the UK was recommended, with Professor Sir John Read adding that this can only be 'a win, win, win solution.'

 • Woods provide outdoor recreation: The Forestry Commission estimates there are more than 350 million recreational visits per annum to forests and woodlands in the UK.

 • Trees improve air quality: woodlands clean the air by trapping harmful dust particles and absorbing gases like sulphur dioxide and ozone.
-There is scientific evidence to show that pollution ‘absorbed’ by trees in this way is considerable.